codeape2/netmockery/netmockery/documentation.md

 * ``contenttype``: Sets the mediatype part of the content-type header.
 Not used for the forward request response creator.
 * ``charset``: Sets the charset part of the content-type header.
 Not used for the forward request response creator.
 See the section "Encodings" below for more information.
+* ``statuscode``: Sets the HTTP status code for the response (default: 200).
+Not used for the forward request response creator.
 * ``replacements``: TODO: Document.
 Not used for the forward request response creator.
 * ``delay``: If set, netmockery waits for the specified number of seconds before returning the response to the client.